Generalized Kahler Taub-NUTs and Two Exceptional Instantons: Overview of K ahler reduction

-Because $det(h_{i\bar\jmath})=\frac14\mathcal{V}$, the Ricci form and scalar curvature of $(M^4,J,\omega)$ are \be \ee The function $s$ is $\mathcal{X}_1$, $\mathcal{X}_2$ invariant and so passes down to $\Sigma^2$, where $s=-\triangle\log\,\mathcal{V}$ becomes \be \triangle_{\Sigma}\sqrt{\mathcal{V}}\;+\;\frac12s\sqrt{\mathcal{V}}\;=\;0. \ee When $s=0$ the function $x=\sqrt{\mathcal{V}}$ is an harmonic coordinate on $\Sigma$ with harmonic conjugate $y$ (the solution of $dy=-J_{\Sigma}dx$).
-It is not difficult to prove that, if the polytope boundary has one component, then the complex variable $z=x+iy$ has no critical points, so it is a global complex coordinate that maps $\Sigma^2$ onto the right half-plane.
-If the boundary has no components, then by results in \cite{W} the complex coordinate is constant, and $\Sigma^2$ and $M^4$ are flat Riemannian manifolds.
-If the polytope has more than one boundary component, $z$ may or may not be a branched map to the right half-plane.
-These statements are proved in \cite{W}, where examples are also provided.
+We emphasize that $s$ is not the scalar curvature of $(\Sigma^2,g_\Sigma)$, but the scalar curvature of $(N^4,g_4)$ passed down to $\Sigma^2$.
+Consequently when $s=0$ on $N^4$ the function $x=\sqrt{\mathcal{V}}$ is harmonic on $\Sigma$, and it has harmonic conjugate $y$, meaning a solution of $dy=-J_{\Sigma}dx$.
+By Section 3 of \cite{W}, if the polytope boundary has one component then the complex variable $z=x+iy$ has no critical points, so it is a global complex coordinate that maps $\Sigma^2$ to the right half-plane.